 It is good to see that the question of peak oil is being discussed in the Arabian countries, especially since they control the vast majority of the known remaining oil reserves.
-Given the major dominance of oil in many Arabian economies a more strategic thinking and discussions about the future are of importance to tackle the problems imposed of depletion.
+Given the significant dominance of oil in many Arabian economies, a more strategic thinking and discussions about the future are of importance to tackle the problems imposed of depletion.

-In total the book has 200 pages, 18 figures, 23 tables, 68 references and one appendix with 7 tables.
-The book is built around 7 chapters, each discussing various aspects of the problem and related questions.
-Briefly the outlook of each chapter is as follows:
+In total the book has 200 pages, 18 figures, 23 tables, 68 references and one appendix with seven tables.
+The book is built around seven chapters, each discussing various aspects of the problem and related questions.
+Briefly, the outlook of each chapter is as follows:

 Chapter 1: Energy and evolution of human civilization

-Discusses how access to energy was/is a vital resource for mankind development along the history.
-It starts from the hunting age, to grazing, to farming, to the industrial age.
-From using wind, to wood, to coal, then oil.
+Discusses how access to energy was/is a vital resource for humankind development along the history.
+It starts from the hunting age to grazing, to farming, to the industrial age.
+From using the wind to wood to coal, then oil.

 Chapter 2: Oil: Three important numbers.

-It gets to the root of peak oil in a simple way.
-The chapter brings forward three important numbers to be used in the following chapter, they are:
+It gets to the root of peak oil in an easy way.
+The chapter brings forward three significant numbers to be used in the following chapter, they are:

-- The total amount of oil consumed since mankind new oil.
+• The total amount of oil consumed since the beginning of humanity.

-- An average number for the existing proven reserve.
+• An average number for the current proven reserve.

 Chapter 3: Peak oil: Not a theory but a fact.

 It starts with describing Hubbert’s curve and his prediction of USA oil peak production.
 Then it uses the three numbers to show that in few years the amount of used oil will equal that remains underground, meaning we are half way.
 It highlights 11 studies of expectation of peak oil year.
-It also replies on the denial of economists view of peak oil and on the claim that oil sand and shale oil can solve the problem.
-Then it lists 7 evidences of international recognition of the fact of oil peak:
+It also replies to the denial of economists view of peak oil and on the claim that oil sand and shale oil can solve the problem.
+Then it lists seven pieces of evidence of international recognition of the fact of oil peak:

 Chapter 4: Consequences and proofs